conduktor/conduktor-docs/docs/gateway/how-to/api-v2-migration.md

 description: Need to know changes between V1 and V2 APIs
 ---

+Most entities are maintained, slightly rebranded for a better UX, between V1 and V2.
+As a result, only minimal attention should be required.

 ## Virtual Clusters

 - The automation will derive the boolean value `aclEnabled` from the previously used `GATEWAY_ACL_STORE_ENABLED` variable.